gigasquid/babar/README.md

 ## Operations
 The basic usual suspects are supported : ( +, -, / , *).
-The interesing thing to note is that parens are optional, and all operations work on a vector by default - so:
+The interesting thing to note is that parens are optional, and all operations work on a vector by default - so:

 ```clojure